|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The solutions to this fuel tube swelling problem include:

-2) Use of a fuel tube material that maintains a sufficient yield stress at 550 C under fast neutron irradiation that it resists diameter expansion due to thermal and internal gas pressure stress;
+4) Use of a fuel tube material with a high melting point that maintains a sufficient yield stress at the peak fuel tube operating temperature under fast neutron irradiation that it resists diameter expansion due to thermal and internal gas pressure stress;

-6) Use of a fuel tube steel wall that is sufficiently thick with respect to its ID that below the melting point of sodium the fuel tube can withstand the larger thermal expansion of sodium as compared to the fuel tube material;
+8) Use of a fuel tube metal wall that is sufficiently thick with respect to its ID that below the melting point of sodium the fuel tube can withstand the larger thermal expansion of sodium as compared to the fuel tube material;

-11) Provide sufficient sodium to chemically absorb the fission products bromine and iodine.
+13) Provide sufficient sodium to chemically absorb the fission products bromine and iodine as well as small amounts of other oxidizing elements such as chlorine, fluorine and oxygen.

 The aforementioned fuel tube design keeps the maximum fuel tube material stress safely below the fuel tube material yield stress at all projected operating temperatures.